 The World of Birds is set in the beachside town of Hout Bay at the foot of Table Mountain.
 The wooded valley was named by the Dutch, and translates to ‘wood bay’.
 Set amongst the trees, World of Birds Wildlife has over 3,000 birds of 400 different species stretched over four hectares of land.
 There are more than 100 walk-through aviaries, and birdlife including falcons, eagles, owls, flamingos and buzzards.
 There are also mammals at the park, with baboons, meerkats and porcupines, as well as a few small reptiles on show.

-World of Birds Wildlife Sanctuary & Monkey Park
+Directions to the World of Birds Wildlife Sanctuary & Monkey Park

 Advice for visitors